sarvex/magisk-files/docs/internal-guide.md

 ## Remove files and folders

-- Magisk has module feature which allows users to add and replace files in system without making actual changes to system partitions, so you still can receive OTA,...
-However, Magisk module does not allow users to make some files in system become invisible.
+- Using Magisk module is the easy way to modify system partitions without actually making changes to the system partitions, and the changes can be easily.
+Magisk modules can replace and add any file or folder to system.
+However, removing files by Magisk modules is still not allowed.

 - In Magisk documentation: